astraw/stdeb/README.rst

 * Michele Mattioni for bug fix
 * Alexander V. Nikolaev for the debhelper buildsystem specification
 * Roland Sommer for the description field bugfix.
+* Barry Warsaw for suggesting the debianize command.
 * GitHub_ for hosting services.
 * WebFaction_ (aka `python-hosting`_) for previous hosting services.